scitran/client/scitran-methods.md

 * Collections are a special type of container.
 * Some files are data files, other files are attachments.
 * Info refers to metadata
+* Notes, tags and attachments are special kinds of metadata

 ## Data methods
 ```